cosm/hudson-dynamic-branch-manager/README.txt

 On the hudson server, run:
     ./manage_dynamic_branches.rb job-base-name git-url

-For hudson job addition to be successful, there must already exist a job for the "develop" branch of your project (so in the above example, a job called job-base-name-develop).
+For hudson job addition to be successful, there must already exist a job for the "develop" branch of your project (so in the above example, a job called job-base-name_develop).
 This job config will be cloned, only occurrences of the branch name "develop" will be subsitituted with origin/{branch_name}.

 It is assumed that the local machine is the hudson server (http calls are made to localhost, and the local filesystem is inspected for the existence of jobs).